ulule/tech.ulule.com/content/0003-storing-live-events.rst

 With this design, the backend never sends a live update to the client when an event expires.
 For example, let's say a news has been published 23h59min ago, and we open the webpage.
-We see the event on the page but if no other event are ever happening on this webpage, the server will never tell the client that the event has expired.
+We see the event on the page but if no more events are ever happening on this webpage, the server will never tell the client that the event has expired.